 Larry Foyt: President

-Added to that is Foyt having to oversee the renovation of a 42,000 sq. ft. building in Speedway, Indiana acquired last fall.
-1181 West Main Street will become a race shop to be used during the season.
-Moreover, the facility has been modified to include Foyt Wine Vault, a Foyt Family Wines tasting room and retail center that will also house memorabilia from A.J.
-Foyt’s historic career.
+Added to those challenges was Foyt’s having to oversee the renovation of a 42,000 sq. ft. building in Speedway, Ind. acquired in 2014.
+Part of the facility has been modified to include Foyt Wine Vault, a Foyt Family Wines tasting room and retail center that houses memorabilia from A.J.’s historic career.

-“It’s a big building so we already have a couple tenants, and we’ve leased some space to Takuma’s manager Steve Fusek, who’s using the space for some of his other businesses.
+“It’s a big building so we already had a couple tenants, and we’ve leased some space to Takuma’s manager Steve Fusek, who’s using the space for some of his other businesses.
 So like our race team, it’s become a family affair.
 Anthony (A.J.
-Foyt IV) and I are opening up a wine tasting room which is really going to pay homage to A.J.
-It will feature some of his artifacts from his racing career.
-It’ll be a cool place where fans can see a lot of his history, taste some wines, and just have a good time.”
+Foyt IV) and I opened up the Foyt Wines tasting room which pays homage to A.J.
+It’s a cool place where fans can see a lot of his history, taste some wines, and just have a good time.”

-Last year was a character-building year as the team showed speed consistently but didn’t get the expected results.
+On the racing front, the last couple of years could be defined as character-building years; the team showed speed consistently but didn’t get the expected results.

 “It was definitely disappointing when you look at the numbers,” Foyt said.
-“They don’t do justice to how competitive we were in many races unfortunately.
-We fell out of a bunch of races where we were super competitive and had a good car.
+“They don’t do justice to how competitive we were in many races unfortunately.”

 In 2013, it quickly became evident that the addition of Sato to the team proved to be a recipe for success.
 The ex-Formula 1 driver qualified second in the season opener and followed up with a top-10 finish.
 Two races later, he qualified fourth and won the Toyota Grand Prix of Long Beach to become the first Japanese driver to win an IndyCar race.
 It was the team’s first visit to victory lane since 2002.

 That success did not come without obstacles.
-A.J.
-Foyt’s unwavering passion for the sport rarely allowed him to miss a single race let alone 11, but when hip-replacement surgery was inevitable for the driving legend, Larry found himself calling the shots in his father’s absence.
-With steadfast determination and a solid team to support him, young Foyt assumed more responsibility and tackled new challenges head-on.
-In doing so, he gained valuable experience.
+A.J.’s passion for the sport rarely saw him miss a race, but in 2013, he missed 11 due to back surgery and a hip replacement.
+Larry called the shots.
+With steadfast determination and solid team support, he assumed more responsibility, tackled new challenges and gained valuable experience.

-Foyt’s well-established confidence in his driver and his team comes from knowing there’s a special synergy among them.
-“Taku, our engineers and mechanics all gelled quickly, and getting to victory lane together was something we were all very proud of,” Foyt said.
+“Taku, our engineers and mechanics all gelled quickly, and getting to victory lane together that year was something we were all very proud of,” Foyt said.

-Foyt knows that none of this would be possible without a central part of the team, sponsor ABC Supply, who has provided steady support since partnering with A.J.
-Foyt Racing in 2005.
+Foyt knows that none of it would be possible without sponsor ABC Supply, who has provided steady support since partnering with AJ Foyt Racing in 2005.

 “It’s wonderful having ABC Supply as our sponsor,” Foyt said.
 “It’s been such an amazing relationship.
 We’ve become kind of a family together.
-Their company is one of the biggest small companies you’ll ever see.
-They run their business like a small family business yet they are huge and dominate their industry.
-They’ve been behind us the whole time and they’re a partner and a great fit for our race team.”
+Their company is one of the biggest ‘small’ companies you’ll ever see.
+They run their business like a small family business in how they care about and know their employees, yet they are huge and dominate their industry.
+They’ve been behind us the whole time; they’re a strong partner and a great fit for our race team.”

-With his father’s blessing, Foyt has assumed more responsibility each year.
-With that increase in responsibility came an increase in power to change the way things were done.
+With Foyt’s increased responsibility came increased power to change the way things were done.
 By all counts, he’s made a positive impact on the team’s performance since becoming Team Director in the fall of 2006.

 Foyt began his career with the Indy car team as a driver.
 He competed in three Indianapolis 500s (2004 – 2006) but handling problems resulted in disappointing finishes for the second generation driver.

-As the President of A.J.
-Foyt Enterprises, Larry Foyt knows the challenges ahead of him.
-However, now that he has tasted victory, the challenge is no longer when he’ll win, but how to keep winning…consistently.
+As president of A.J.
+Foyt Enterprises, Foyt knows the challenges ahead of him.
+Now that he has tasted victory, the challenge is no longer when he’ll win, but how to keep winning.